 17. Annual Evaluation of Chief Executive Officer.
 The Compensation Committee shall prepare an annual written Chief Executive Officer Performance Review, to first be reviewed with the independent members of the Board of Directors, followed by the Chairman of the Compensation Committee, together with the Lead Independent Director or Non-Executive Chairman, conducting the review with the Chief Executive Officer.

 1. Frequency of Meetings and Attendance.
-The Board has regularly scheduled meetings in the months of February, April, July, October and December each year.
+The Board has regularly scheduled meetings at least quarterly.
 Special meetings may be called from time to time as necessary.
 The Board may also take action from time to time by unanimous written consent.
 It is understood that each director has a duty to attend, whenever possible, all meetings of the Board and of each committee of which he or she is a member.
 A director who is unable to attend a meeting (which it is understood will occur on occasion) is expected to notify the Chairman of the Board or the Chairman of the appropriate committee in advance of such meeting.
 Any director may attend a meeting of a committee of which he or she is not a member at the invitation of the Chairman of such Committee.

 2. Agenda.
 The Chairman of the Board, after consultation with the Lead Independent Director and the Secretary of the Corporation, sets the agenda for each Board meeting and distributes it in advance to the Board.
 Board members may request that additional items be included on the agenda.